-Over 13 years, the number of Moose Day volunteers has risen, and 2021 again marked an all-time high with 107 volunteers participating in the survey.
+Over 14 years, the number of Moose Day volunteers has risen, and 2022 again had remarkable participation with 105 volunteers surveying for moose across Jackson Hole.
 Most are long-time Nature Mappers and Jackson Hole residents, but several participants were newcomers to the community who helped survey their neighborhoods.
 Our Moose ID clinic was well attended.
 We will continue to provide this educational experience for our volunteers as it increases participants' ability to properly age and sex moose, as well as providing an update to participants on the state of the Jackson Moose Herd.